Automattic/jetpack/extensions/README.md

 ### Icons

-Please use [Material icons](https://material.io/tools/icons/?style=outline) and don't rely on icons used in core to avoid visual mixing up.
+Please use outline versions of [Material icons](https://material.io/tools/icons/?style=outline) to stay inline with Muriel guidelines.
+Don't rely on icons used in core to avoid visual mixing up with core blocks.